 If you decide to renege on your commitment to accept a different offer, there will be consequences.
-Reneging damages not just your professional reputation, but that of the Clark School of Engineering.
-Your actions can jeopardize opportunities for other Clark School students.
-Your Careers4Engineers account will be blocked, and you are barred from participating in campus recruiting activities until you meet with an Engineering Career Services advisor.
+Reneging damages not just your professional reputation, but that of the Clark School of Engineering, and your actions can jeopardize opportunities for other students.
+Your Careers4Engineers account will be blocked, and you will be barred from participating in campus recruiting activities until you meet with an Engineering Career Services advisor.
 You will be required to compose a sincere letter of apology, explaining your actions, which we will review and submit to the recruiter.
 Future recruiting privileges will be evaluated at that time.

 This policy deals with you reneging on your commitment to a company.
 If a company/organization rescinds its offer of employment to you, please notify the Engineering Career Services office immediately.

 In the event of inclement weather, our office will follow the University of Maryland’s emergency procedures.